davidfstr/dafoster.net/_posts/2021-02-16-building-web-apps-with-vue-and-django-the-ultimate-guide.md

 {% endraw %}{% endcapture %}
 <pre><code>{{ code | replace: "<", "&lt;" | replace: ">", "&gt;" }}</code></pre>

+> Note: The `import` statements above assume that Vite has been configured to resolve `@app` to Django's root `static` directory in `vite.config.js`.

 Some key differences between import-traced bundling and concatenated bundling:

 * The HTML page only needs to include the root JS file for the page and not any of its indirect JS dependencies.
 * JS modules must use `import` to declare other JS modules that they depend on, and `export` any functions that they want to be importable by other modules.
 * JS files for *all* Django apps in the Django project should be put in a common `static` directory rather than using per-app `static` directories.
-Having a common directory for all JS files will make it easier to configure Snowpack to build combined JS bundles for production deployments.
+Having a common directory for all JS files will make it easier to configure Vite to build combined JS bundles for production deployments.
+    * It *should* still be possible to configure Vite to use app-specific `static` directories, with some custom build system modifications, but I haven't yet tried to do so myself.
-* There is no longer a need to use Django Compressor.
+* Django Compressor is no longer necessary.

-For a production deployment, you'll need to alter your deployment script to run Snowpack on the root `static` directory for the Django project, enumerating the set of root JS files, and generating same-named files for deployment to your static asset server.
+For a production deployment, you'll need to alter your deployment script to run Vite on the root `static` directory for the Django project, enumerating the set of root JS files, and generating same-named files for deployment to your static asset server.

 Pros of import-traced bundling: